 Victoria L. Pepper JD ’83, retired in late 2017 after a career as an attorney in Federal Service.
 Over a career spanning more than 30 years she served in the executive branch, including in the United States Department of Justice and working in and with agencies of the United States Intelligence Community.
 As a practitioner Vicki has over 25 years of experience working legal and legal-related policy issues pertaining to the national security, including often complex and frequently novel issues of constitutional law, intelligence oversight, information law and policy, security, litigation, and administrative law.
 Professor Pepper has kept busy in her semi-retirement, primarily through teaching business law to undergraduates while serving as an adjunct professor in the Law Program of Flagler College in St. Augustine, Florida; and serving as a volunteer in various coastal environmental educational and scientific research programs of the Guana Tolomato Matanzas National Estuarine Research Reserve ("GTM NERR") in Ponte Vedra, Florida.
-After attending Reunion 2018 and discussions with CLS administration, she decided to put together a seminar course drawn from her extensive experience that will explore significant national security legal and policy issues.
-In this endeavor she is teaming with another Law School adjunct, Cornell Government Professor Sarah Kreps, who has a very different background and career path, but who shares her keen interest in national security issues.
-Professor Pepper looks forward to the opportunity to return to Ithaca more frequently and engage Cornell Law Students on some of the most challenging and significant legal and policy issues of our times.
+After attending Reunion 2018 and discussions with CLS administration, she decided to put together a seminar course drawn from her extensive experience that explored significant national security legal and policy issues last spring.
+In this endeavor, she is teamed with another Law School adjunct, Cornell Government Professor Sarah Kreps, who has a very different background and career path, but who shares her keen interest in national security issues.
+Professors Pepper and Kreps are offering the seminar course again in fall 2019.
+Also, new for the fall term, Professor Pepper has developed an upper-class course in National Security Law that will become a prerequisite for the seminar course in future years.
+Professor Pepper is enjoying the opportunity to return to Ithaca more frequently and engage Cornell Law Students on some of the most challenging and significant legal and policy issues of our times.